dlt-hub/vibe-hub/api_name/api_name-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from api_name’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Members: Manage and retrieve member data.
-- Organization Invitations: Handle invitations within the organization.
-- Member Fields: Access custom fields associated with members.
-- Activities: Track and retrieve activities related to members.
+- Campaign Member: Allows querying and managing campaign members.
-- Notes: Manage notes associated with members.
-- Actions: Retrieve actions taken by or related to members.
-- Candidates: Access candidate data within the system.
+- Contact: Enables access to contact data, including retrieval and modification.

-You can combine these endpoints to build pipelines that extract structured content from API Name workspaces at scale — via REST APIs or webhook ingestion.
+You can combine these endpoints to build pipelines that extract structured content from API-Name workspaces at scale — via REST APIs or webhook ingestion.

 ## Setup & steps to follow